 Why do some high school groups succeed while others fail?
-There are those who believe that it’s a feeling they get when they add up the numbers.
-If they raise a certain dollar amount they feel good.
-“Wow, this feels like a lot of money”.
+Some believe that it's a feeling they get when they add up the numbers.
+If they raise a specific dollar amount, they feel good.
+"Wow, this feels like a lot of money".
 We made more than we thought we would.
-This now means our group can experience some of the things we were hoping to do.
+This now means our group can experience some things we hoped to do.

-Others are convinced that they’re successful only if they reach a measurable goal.
-So who’s right?
-Actually, both are.
-To fully experience success we need to be able to reward ourselves by enjoying the fruits of our labor.
+Others are convinced that they're successful only if they reach a measurable goal.
+So who's right?
+Both are.
+To fully experience success, we need to be able to reward ourselves by enjoying the fruits of our labor.
 Both philosophies must work together.
 The most effective high school fundraising ideas incorporate goals and passion.
 Enthusiasm is what leads to the goal.

 One thing is for sure.
 Success doesn't typically happen by accident.
 Is the group who feels good about how much they made surprised?
 Sure, but that's bound to happen.
 Goals are "accidentally" exceeded for various reasons.
 For instance, there may have been a "runaway" product in a brochure that no one anticipated.

-But while desire and enthusiasm are important, setting goals are essential.
-Too many groups put all their hopes in a product or prize program.
+But while desire and enthusiasm are important, setting goals is essential.
+Too many groups put all their hopes into a product or prize program.
 If the product is appealing, more people will buy it.
 Or, if we offer a great incentive plan to our students, more will sell.
 Both the product and prize program are essential.
-No one’s arguing that.
+No one's arguing that.

 Yet there are other vital components that groups are leaving out.
 There are reasons many become disappointed in their results.
 Even those who didn't set a goal know when they fail.
 Some become frustrated and conclude that their efforts were a waste of time.

-Success isn’t just feeling bad about a low number and rejoicing about a higher number.
-The real question is, did you actually have a number before you started?
+Success isn't just feeling wrong about a low number but rejoicing about a higher one.
+The real question is, did you have a number before you started?

 High school student fundraising objections can also be uniquely challenging.
-By this age, many claim to be tired of selling, or are busy with other commitments.
-Or they’ve convinced themselves that selling is not worth the effort.
+By this age, many claims to be tired of selling or are busy with other commitments.
+Or they've convinced themselves that selling is not worth the effort.

 But there is some good news.
 Hurdles like these aren't impossible to overcome.
-To get the results you want, sponsors need to do 3 things:
+To get the results you want, sponsors need to do three things: